Mercedes C-Class hybrid saloon performance, top speed, engine

 - 2Range, MPG, CO2 & chargingThe C 300 hybrids' strong range and economy impress, while the diesel-electric version is still fairly frugal when the battery goes flat

-- 4Engines, drive & performance - currently readingNeither C 300 hybrid is a slouch and both handle well; the diesel-electric version in particular has buckets of torque
+- 4Performance, engine & drive - currently readingNeither C 300 hybrid is a slouch and both handle well; the diesel-electric version in particular has buckets of torque